MouseBiteLabs/Super-Game-Boy-Plus/README.md

 3) Optional - place the <a href="https://github.com/MouseBiteLabs/Super-Game-Boy-Cartridge/blob/main/linkadapter_spacer.stl">3D printed spacer I have linked above</a> on top of the SGB board to help level the adapter board.
 If you don't have a 3D printer, you can use *another* link adapter board as a temporary shim (if you get them in the 1.6mm thickness) to achieve approximately the same effect.

-4) With the adapter board placed on the main SGB board, finish soldering in the link adapter board - I like to solder the two structural headers, then flip the board over and do the remaining six pins going into the P1 socket on the SGB board.
+4) With the adapter board placed on the main SGB board, finish soldering the eight pins - I like to solder the two structural headers, then flip the board over and do the remaining six pins going into the P1 socket on the SGB board.
 Trim down the structural header pins after you're done.

 ![image](https://github.com/user-attachments/assets/89c7c1b5-a24d-4254-a348-baf5850d8062)

-5) Finally, solder the link port onto the adapter board, making sure it's placed in the right direction.
+5) Finally, solder the link port onto the adapter board, making sure it's also placed in the right direction on the correct side of the board.

 This is how it should look from the "topside" of the board.
 (Note that this picture does not include the 3D printed spacer.)